RunestoneInteractive/thinkcspy/_sources/Strings/Exercises.rst

     Write a function ``analyze_text`` that receives a string as input.
 Your function should count the number of alphabetic characters (a through z, or A through Z) in the text and also keep track of how many are the letter ``'e'`` (upper or lowercase).

-    Your function should return an analysis of the text, something like this:
+    Your function should return an analysis of the text in the form of a string phrased exactly like this:

-    The text contains 240 alphabetic characters, of which 105 (43.75%) are 'e'.
+    "The text contains 240 alphabetic characters, of which 105 (43.75%) are 'e'."

     You will need to make use of the ``isalpha`` function, which can be used like this